medic/cht-core/scripts/docker-helper/readme.md

 ### item = `start`

-When you first call the script, a line it output with generic information about the project.
+When you first call the script, a line is output with generic information about the project.
 This is only shown once per call:

 | Name in log | Note | Example(s) |
 | --------------- | --------------- | --------------- |